 Planning is a left-brain process.
 Creativity has to have a healthy dose of right brain.
 You need both.
 The apocryphal Hemingwayesque “write drunk, edit sober.”

-Here’s a very short version of my story-generating process, which thus far has given me good results blending left and right, analytical and creative: … more … “How I Write”
+Here’s a very short version of my story-generating process, which thus far has given me good results blending left and right, analytical and creative: Continue reading “How I Write”

 Elizabeth Spann Craig’s Twitterific writing links a couple weeks back led me to Ryan Lanz writing about stretching your word count.